About the RN-to-BSN Program

 Created specifically for RN's with a diploma or associate degree, Kent State's Nursing for Registered Nurses (RN-to-BSN) program will allow you to earn a Bachelor of Science in Nursing in a 100% online format from one of the nation’s largest and most respected nursing programs.

-This program is CCNE-accredited, available both part-time and full-time, and can be completed 100% online in as little as 12 months.
-Our expert faculty and administrators will work closely with you to equip you to meet the future challenges of professional nursing and influence the future of health care.
+This program is CCNE-accredited, available both part-time and full-time, and fast: it can be completed 100% online in as little as 12 months.
+Our expert faculty and administrators will work closely with you to keep you on track, as well as equip you to meet the future challenges of professional nursing and influence the future of health care.

 Why Kent State?
 We offer you: